mikhaillav/gm0/source/docs/awards/award-types.rst

 Digital Animation Award
 -----------------------

 This award, sponsored by Worcester Polytechnic Institute (WPI), celebrates STEAM (Science, Technology, Engineering, Art, and Mathematics) and emphasizes the ability to tell a story through animation that integrates technological, social, and humanistic concepts.
 The 2026 Digital Animation Award is offered to help encourage students to cultivate skills in design and creation of animation while telling a story about the impact of technology on society.
 This award is open to all FIRST Robotics Competition teams and FIRST Tech Challenge teams and is optional.
-More information can be found on the Digital Animation Award webpage: https://www.firstinspires.org/resource-library/frc/digital-animation-award
+More information can be found on the Digital Animation Award `webpage <https://www.firstinspires.org/resource-library/frc/digital-animation-award>`_:highlight:`*`

 Safety Animation Award
 ----------------------